hsen1221/Detecting-malicious-and-benign-traffic-using-models-trained-on-IoT-23-dataset/README.md

 for each model there is the code that corresponds to the training and testing the model and the final model after training. the models are Lightgbm, XGBoost, Random_forest, neural_network. and there is a code 'dataset_observation.ipynb' to observe the data used in training and see its properties

+## 5 Attack Simulation
+we opened 2 ubuntu virtual machines one for attacking and the other for detection, so in the detection machine we run the iot_detection.zeek to capture and analyze the traffic from the attacking machine and predict.py predict the traffic captured by iot_detection.zeek using a loaded trained model and dashboard.py see the predictions and show them in a nice way